Trending:

 RJD leader Tejashwi Yadav waves to the gathering during a rally ahead of the Assembly elections, at Maner in Patna.
 He's leading from the Raghopur seat, a bastion of the Yadav family.
 File image/PTI

-Meanwhile the Tejashwi Yadav-led RJD and its alliance, the Mahagathbandhan, and Prashant Kishor’s new outfit, the Jan Suraaj party, remain hopeful of a result in their favour.
+Meanwhile, the Tejashwi Yadav-led RJD and its alliance, the Mahagathbandhan comprising the Congress have crashed and burned.
+Prashant Kishor’s new outfit, the Jan Suraaj party, has drawn a complete blank in its electoral debut.

 STORY CONTINUES BELOW THIS AD